qiskit-community/qiskit-alt/README.md

 may break it in another, completely separate project.
 However, as far as I can tell, setting the environment variable is enough.
 Note that you call also set `PYCALL_JL_RUNTIME_PYTHON` from your shell before starting julia.

+### Errors related to the compiled custom system image

+* You may want to delete the images in `./sys_image/` and build a new one, if compiling repeatedly.
+  But, this is normally not necessary.

+* If you allow `qiskit_alt` to search your PATH for julia, rather than specifying the location as described above, *and* if `julia` on your path is a script that loads a custom system image, .i.e. `/path/to/julia -J /path/to/custom-sys-image.so`, then `qiskit_alt.compile_qiskit_alt()` will likely fail with an error.
+None of the usual installation methods will create such a script, so it is not normally something to be concerned about.
+If in doubt, check the file `qiskit_alt.log`.
+However it is not uncommon for people to put a script named "julia" in their path that runs julia with a custom system image.
+This is why we must support alternative methods for finding the executable.

 ### Communication between Python and Julia